ONEmCommunications/documents/docs/getting_started/nodejs-all-platforms.md

 #### Install `nvm`:

-- Linux, Mac OS
+- Debian, Ubuntu, Deepin, LinuxMint, CentOS, Fedora, Mac OS:

     Please follow the nvm installing steps as provided by [nvm repo](https://github.com/nvm-sh/nvm#install--update-script).

-- Windows
+- Windows:

     Please note that `nvm` does not support Windows.
 If you want to use a version manager for Windows, you can give it a try to